Frequently Asked Questions

 Where can I buy your work?

-Book a studio visit to shop ceramics in person at 2111 Main Street, unit 129.
+Book a studio visit to shop ceramics in person at 2111 Main Street, unit 129 and visit during my weekly open hours on Saturdays from 1-4pm.
 Visit my online shop to place a standard-ware order.
 Our stock list also includes Simons Fabrique 1840, The Museum of Vancouver, Coco et Olive, Weinberg’s Good Food at Fannie Bay on Vancouver Island, Ahoy in Deep Cove and The Polygon Gallery in North Vancouver.
 Subscribe to my newsletter to hear about pop ups at a variety of seasonal markets.

 Can I come to your studio?